TPLxxA/project/PROCESS.md

 Fixed issues:
 - Loadcharts doesn't load all charts yet, as not all data are there: added all data
 - Giving table elements an id based on their contents doesn't work, since two charts have "other": Now use classes based on the value e.g. "Choice Scarf"

+# Fri 26:
+Current issues:
+- The tooltip on the pie charts do not follow the mouse
+- Data is hard to view/analyse for non-pokemon players (not my target audience, but still)

+Current stylistic issues:
+- See Thu 25

+Fixed issues:
+- There is no interactivity between the pie charts and the tables under them: item now highlights corresponding item in pie/table on hover